ml-and-ml/SimCLR-Pathology/README.md

 Example execution: `python train.py -out /path/to/output -data /path/to/svs/tiles  -library /path/to/csv/file.csv -j 10 --subsample .5`

-The tile library (csv) should have the following format where SlideID is the:
+The tile library (csv) should have the following format:

 SlideID | x | y
 ------------ | ------------- | -------------